 You Have a Duty to Report a Car Accident in California

-Under California law, you must report a car accident that caused injuries or death within 24 hours of the collision.
+Under California law, you must report a car accident that caused injuries or death within 24 hours of the auto collision.
 The report must be submitted to the Department of California Highway Patrol (CHP) or the police department in the city where the wreck occurred.
-The insurance company could try to turn your failure to report the crash against you, claiming you weren't actually hurt or were partially liable for the accident.
+The insurance company could try to turn your failure to report the crash against you, claiming you weren't actually hurt or were partially liable for the auto accident.